Place Versailles: History

+Redevelopment

+On June 1, 2024, it was reported in La Presse that Place Versailles is expected to be demolished in the coming years and be replaced with condo buildings that can be able to accommodate more than 5,000 people, a school, and a hotel.
+A design plan illustrating what the future space would look like has not been released yet, and the demolition of the mall to allow for the construction of the condos, school and hotel still needs to be approved by both the Mercier–Hochelaga-Maisonneuve borough and the Office de Consultation Publique de Montréal (OCPM).
+Shortly after the news of the mall’s future demolition broke, the mall released a statement on Facebook saying that it was “regrettable” that multiple media outlets reported “erroneous” information about the condo construction project being the end of Place Versailles, stating that the mall was entering a period of “renewal” and “innovation”.
+It was then later reported in CBC News that only 516,000 sqft, corresponding to slightly under 30% of the mall’s current surface area, would remain for commercial use once the demolition and construction work is completed.

+On June 3, 2024, La Presse later reported that the total cost of the demolition and construction work is expected to amount to roughly $2.2 billion, with the work being divided into phases, and is not expected to begin for another two or three years.
+That same day, the Mercier–Hochelaga-Maisonneuve borough approved of the project proposal, which meant that the proposal was now sent to the OCPM, awaiting its decision.
+The following day, the first artist rendering of the future space was revealed to the public.
+Constructions are expected to start in 2026 and take up to 25 years to complete, with the work split into phases.

 2017 Santa Claus incident

 In 2017, the mall faced criticism for promoting their Santa Claus' arrival to be on November 11, which is when Remembrance Day is observed in Canada.
 Furthermore, their Santa would be arriving at 10 a.m., one hour before the 11 a.m.
 Remembrance Day ceremonies would take place in Ottawa.
 Local veterans were quick to shun the mall for their decision, claiming that it showed a "lack of respect" towards Canadian veterans, especially given that 2017 marked the 100th anniversary of the Battle of Passchendaele, a key battle that took place during World War I. Requests were made for the mall to reschedule Santa's arrival, with some also asking to delay his arrival until once the ceremonies have concluded, but the mall kept his arrival date and time unchanged.
 Their Santa Claus was scheduled to make his entrance via helicopter and due to logistical concerns beyond the mall's control, his arrival could not be rescheduled to a different day.
 The mall did however try to make amends to the veterans over this issue in a Facebook post that has since been deleted and apologized for their decision.